ekmixon/ve-docs/markdown/README.md

 # Create lists (bulleted and numbered)

-Create a bulleted using asterisks or a numbered list using numbers followed by periods.
+Create a bulleted list using asterisks.
+Create a numbered list using numbers followed by periods.

 ```
 * Bullet item 1